shraddhapiparia/mac_protein_folder_starter/README.md

 MLX kernels are optimized low-level tensor operations used by Apple’s MLX framework to execute machine-learning workloads efficiently on Apple Silicon.
 They replace CUDA kernels on macOS by targeting Metal and unified memory, allowing large models to run without explicit CPU <--> GPU data transfers.
 In protein folding models, MLX kernels power performance-critical operations such as attention, tensor contractions, and normalization.

+## Hardware notes

+- OpenFold is primarily optimized for CUDA-enabled GPUs.
+- This repo documents a local Apple Silicon (MPS) run for learning and experimentation.
+- MPS runs are suitable for small proteins and exploration, but may be slower and more memory-limited than CUDA.

 ## Troubleshooting
 chmod +x $(python -c "import torch, pathlib; print(pathlib.Path(torch.__file__).parent/'bin'/'torch_shm_manager')")